HSNPipeline/Overview/Templates.md

     - This repository should load NWB files, and add any custom code needed to analyze the data

-Note that these steps are set up to be largely independent, so different parts of the above pipeline can generally be used in isolation.
+Note that these steps are set up to be largely independent, so different parts of the above pipeline can be used in isolation.

 For more information & guides on these topics, see the HSNPipeline [documentation](https://hsnpipeline.github.io/).